facebookresearch/hydra/website/docs/experimental/intro.md

 stabilized.

 Those features should all work, but code relying on them may break in future versions as they evolve.
-Experiemntal features are expected be promoted out of experimental once they deemed stable and complete enough.
+Experimental features are expected be promoted out of experimental once they deemed stable and complete enough.